eslager/TGIS311_FA20/Lab2-Part2.md

 * Be submitted as a URL link to a web page
 * Be contained on a single HTML page, with a link to an external style sheet for your page’s styling
 * Have a title & accompanying text to describe the phenomenon being mapped
-* Have a map that is stylized to encourage consumption of the data (not just generic markers & basemaps)
+* Have a map that is stylized to encourage consumption of the data and understanding of the map (not just generic markers & basemaps)
 * Zoom and set map extent to an appropriate location for displaying the data
 * Have clickable points or polygons that display some detail about the data (ex: clicking a point reveals the name of that point)
 * Include references for all data you did not produce yourself, including basemap imagery, GeoJSON overlays, custom icons, etc.